nylas/nylas-mail/docs/Overview.md

 <h4>Package Architecture</h4>
 <p>
-Packages lie at the heart of Nylas Mail.
+Packages lie at the heart of N1.
 Each part of the core experience is a separate package that uses the Nylas Package API to add functionality to the client.
 Learn more about packages and create your first package.
 </p>
 <ul>
 <li><a href="/sdk/getting-started">Create a Package</a></li>